• Physiotherapy Specialities

 Causes of pain-relieving prescription drug abuse include the following: acute or chronic pain reduction; inaccessibility or unavailability of non-drug pain management service (physiotherapy, acupuncture, chiropractic), pleasure; legally available, obtainable and accessible pain-relieving drugs at markets, chemists, kiosks etc.; unpleasant withdrawal to developed dependency; increased pain intensity due to physical neglect; already built-up tolerance to present prescription; desire for relaxation; need for pleasure; desire for relieve of emotional pain.

 Physiotherapists play a significant role in recognizing the signs and symptoms of prescription drug abuse.
-More so, they could screen patients when a problem is suspected and ensure that information on all drugs (prescribed or self-medicated) currently taken by patients are gotten.
+More so, they could screen patients when a problem is suspected and ensure that information on all drugs (prescribed or self-medicated) currently taken by patients is gotten.
 Thereafter, all findings should be reported to the referring medical doctor or primary care physician if the potential for drug abuse is suspected.
 The dangers of taking prescribed medication outside of the recommendation should be discussed with the patients.

-Writen by Ezinne Ekediegwu, MPT.
+Written by Ezinne Ekediegwu, MPT.

 Add Comment Cancel